GC-public-learning/jet-pack-compose-1.3-book/README.md

 - possible to make the preview interactive on top left of the preview

 # 4) avd
-- possible to setup it in order to open it outside the aaplication via the settings/tools/emulator
+- possible to setup it in order to open it outside the aplication via the settings/tools/emulator
 - emulator -list-avds : display all avds available as long as the variable "ANDROID_AVD_HOME" is setup with its path in ".bashrc"
 - a virtual device can be open by the command : emulator -avd virtualDeviceName